rbhughes/clay-ai-hyperscale/README.md

 This is essentially a segmentation problem, where we need to differentiate "data centers" from other structures in an image.
 Ideally, I'd get a polygon + Lat/Lon centroid too.

 ### **Unfortunately, Clay didn't work for this data center segmentation experiment**

+***If someone out there has any tips for how to make Clay AI work for this task, please let me know 🙃***

 The Clay [model](https://github.com/Clay-foundation/model) includes a segmentation example using Chesapeake Bay wetlands, which works because Clay's encoder was trained with 311M params of earth-centric features (vegetation, water bodies, agricultural patterns, etc.).
 It was able to do segmentation on land types, because it "knows" about the feature boundaries.